ga4gh/vrs/docs/source/terms_and_model.rst

 Sequence
 ########

-A contiguous, linear polymer of nucleic acid or amino acid residues.
+A *sequence* is a character string representation of a contiguous, linear polymer of nucleic acid or amino acid :ref:`Residues <Residue>`.
+Sequences are the prevalent representation of these polymers, particularly in the domain of variant representation.

 **Computational Definition**

-A character string representing :ref:`Residues <Residue>` using the conventional sequence order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences).
-IUPAC ambiguity codes are permitted in Sequences.
+A character string representing :ref:`Residues <Residue>` using the conventional sequence order (5'-to-3' for nucleic acid sequences, and amino-to-carboxyl for amino acid sequences) and conforming to the `one-letter IUPAC abbreviations`_ for sequence representation.

 **Information Model**

-A Sequence is a string, constrained to characters representing IUPAC nucleic acid or amino acid codes.
+A string constrained to match the regular expression ``^[A-Z*\-]*$``, derived from the IUPAC one-letter nucleic acid and amino acid codes.

 **Implementation Guidance**